TW Saddlery – Quick Start Guide

 Step Two – Angle Adjustment

 Now examine the ¼” gap at the bottom of the bars in the front of the saddle.
 Make sure it is the same at both the top and the bottom, thus parallel.
 To adjust this angle to get the gap parallel simply select a 4” long piece of wedge shim with an angle corresponding to the gap you are trying to fill.
-These wedge shims come in three angles.
+These wedge shims come in three sizes.
 Note wedge at bottom in picture A used to get parallel angle to the shoulder.

 Now check the gap between the fitting cushion pressed to the horse and the lower edge of the bar behind your leg.
 Again select the wedge shim that corresponds to the gap you are trying to fill.
 Be careful to only install wedge shims on bottom half of bars NOT in the center.
 Refer to Photo B on the right.